Leading the redesign of a legacy B2B2C platform that manages corporate cards and expenses.

 Program Administrator

-Uses the product on her desktop computer for roughly 4 - 8 hours a day as a core part of her job.
+Uses our product on her desktop computer for roughly 4 - 8 hours a day.

 Pain points